guodah/SimpleSQL/README.md

 **March 20, 2018**: Added a resolver to check if 1) columns all exist and 2) expressions have mismatched types. (not much testing performed)

 **March 22, 2018**: Added iterators for project, filter and CSV scan.
 Right now, the code can compile, resolve, and execute a very simple SQL query (single table and no subqueries). (not much testing performed)

+**March 28, 2018**: Added the code for two aggregate functions (sum and count) and the "group by" clause. (not much testing performed.)